Liver fluke

 Faeces

-• 30 g of faeces from each of at least ten animals in the flock or herd previously diagnosed with liver fluke and treated in the previous five months.
+• 10-20g of faeces (Refer to each test for specific amounts) from each of at least ten animals in the flock or herd previously diagnosed with liver fluke and treated in the previous five months.

 • Submit chilled